Arrival Of Cold Front Will Bring Big Change In Weather Pattern

 A cold front that will move across the region midway through the weekend will bring about a big change in the weather pattern.

 Mild air will linger on Saturday, Nov.
-21, which will be mostly sunny with a high temperature in the upper 50s.
+21, which will be partly sunny with a high temperature in the upper 50s.

 The cold front will arrive Saturday evening, with the overnight low temperature falling to the mid 30s.